themeleon/themeleon/README.md

 See a practical example in the [Examples](#examples) section below.

-You're not required to publish the theme on npm though, anything that can be `require`d will do the job, so downloading a theme archive, extracting it in a folder, and including its `index.js` is also an acceptable solution.
+You're not required to publish the theme on npm, anything that can be `require`d will do the job, so downloading a theme archive, extracting it in a folder, and including its `index.js` is also an acceptable solution.
 I believe it's more practical to use a package manager for this though.

 #### Inclusion